Kahsolt/Quantum-Chase-Game/client/README.md

-# Quantum Tour (client)
+# Quantum Chase (client)

-    The client project for QGame "Quantum Tour"
+    The client project for QGame "Quantum Chase"

 ----